404Wolf/csds340-case-study-1/report.typ

 // Any pre-processing, such as exploratory data analysis, normalization, feature
 // selection, etc.  that you performed, and how it impacted your results.

-To pre-process our data, we sought to address a few issues:
-+ The data, as given, for each email, often contained many frequencies that were missing.
-+ The data was overly complex.
+To pre-process our data, we sought to address that the data, as given, for each email, often contained many frequencies that were missing.
+And, that the data was overly complex.
 There were many features that did not have much importance, and generally was adding unnecessary complexity.
-Additionally, we were told that some classes in the dataset had literally no relevance.

-To make up for 1., we experimented by testing out different imputation strategies, including:

-- Mean imputation
-- Median imputation
-- Knn imputation
-- Iterative imputation

-Using `scikit-learn`'s `SimpleImputer`, `KNNImputer`, and `IterativeImputer`.

-In all cases, for our chosen classifier we found that median imputation resulted in the most accurate classification rates.
+To deal with missing values for rows, we experimented by testing out different imputation strategies, including Mean and Median imputation with `SimpleImputer`, KNN imputation with `KNNImputer`, and Iterative imputation with `IterativeImputer`.
+In all cases, for our chosen classifier we found that *median imputation* resulted in the most accurate classification rates.

-For 2., to remove features, we tried using both a random forest and removing the lowest gini impurity classes, and also logistic regression with L1 regularization.
-It turned out that L1 regularization yielded higher accuracy, so we went with L1 regularization.
+To remove extraneous features, we tried using both a random forest where we removed the lowest importance features, and also logistic regression with L1 regularization.
+L1 regularization tended to yield higher accuracy.
 To find the best choice of $C$ for logistic regression (the hyperparameter that controls the inverse of regularization strength, where higher $C$ means less regularization), we analyzed the effect of different $C$ values and observed corresponding AUCs (seen in @fig:auc-by-c).

 #figure(
   image("images/c_analysis_plot.png"),